zzmic/punched-card-reader/README.md

 - [Arduino CLI](https://arduino.github.io/arduino-cli/1.3/installation/): A command-line interface for Arduino development.
 - [Arm GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain): A collection of tools for compiling and debugging ARM-based applications.
 - [CppUTest](https://cpputest.github.io): A C/C++ unit testing framework.
+- A GCC compiler that supports C++11 or later for building the simulation.

 ## Specifications
 ```